codiga/clitool/README.md

 The `kind` argument is used to define how the target repository will be fetched.
 Based on the value, we use credentials from the authenticated user to clone the repository.
 For example, if you specify `Github`, the target repository will be cloned using the github credentials of the authenticated user.
-If the user does not have any registered credentials on [Code Inspector](https://www.code-inspector.com), analysis will fail.
+If the user does not have any registered credentials on [Codiga](https://www.codiga.io), analysis will fail.

 These are the valid values for the `kind` argument: